Why Rosencrantz & Guildenstern Must Die: Notes on Asimov on Hamlet, Part 6

 Many approach the play and the problem of the deaths of Rosencrantz and Guildenstern with what I could call a youthful bias: It's hard for younger people who have not followed politics or read much in world history to fully grasp the idea that a king, Claudius, obtained the throne by killing his brother, and perhaps by pressuring Gertrude into what people in Shakespeare's time would have called an incestuous marriage, for the sake of projecting a strong image to Norway and the forces of Young Fortinbras that seem determined to attack.
 Fear is a powerful motivator.

 Absent a full grasp of the wrongdoings of Claudius, young readers of the play may focus solely on the idea that Rosencrantz and Guildenstern were once friends of Hamlet, and as far as we can tell from the script, Claudius doesn't seem to have revealed to them that the sealed letters include an order to have Hamlet killed.
-From a youthful point of view, imagining oneself in the shoes of the friends or the Prince, we certainly would not want to have the letter changed so that it orders our execution, and we might never wish to send old or former friends to their death for what they may not even know.
+From a youthful point of view, imagining oneself in the shoes of the friends, we certainly would not want to have the letter changed so that it orders our execution, and in the shoes of the prince, we might never wish to send old or former friends to their death for what they may not even know.

 It just seems so unfair, for them to die, and for Hamlet to change the letter!
 Is Hamlet becoming another Claudius, to change the letter in that way?
 Or was Hamlet actually acting in a kind of self-defense in a very dangerous situation, unlike Claudius, who killed his brother out of ambition for the throne, not self-defense?